-You have installed WordPress and activated your theme.
-Now what?
+You have installed WordPress, your plugins, and activated your theme.
+So now what?
 The next step is to configure your WordPress settings.
 These may not seem that important at first but will tailor your WordPress admin area to your preferences and make sure everything is in order before you start writing your content.
 So let’s dive right into it!

 WordPress General Settings